 7. Music therapy can give elders a purpose through creative expression.
 In contrast to the more-common entertainment event, where residents listen to someone perform music for them, music therapy centers on the musical expression that the elders make themselves, at whatever level of musical interaction they can participate in.
 Creating something new in the present moment is a powerful experience!
 (P.S.
 Entertainment events are great to have, too!
 They just have a different purpose than music therapy.)

 In my career as a music therapist, I have seen several long-term care agencies embrace culture change, even to the point of amazing renovations to their buildings to foster the home-like environment and community orientation that person-centered care calls for.
 Adding or expanding a music therapy program is another great way to foster culture change in long-term care, without an enormous expense at the outset.
-(As always, contact me if you are interested in bringing music therapy to your agency to help elder care continue to move towards a person-centered model!)
+(As always, contact us if you are interested in bringing music therapy to your agency to help elder care continue to move towards a person-centered model!)

 What are your thoughts on culture change in long-term care?
 How have you seen music therapy contribute to the person-centered care model?
 Leave your comments below!